 The Susan Collis Response

-Shadows on the Sky exhibition also includes an installation by contemporary artist Susan Collis.
-What looks like discarded curatorial or cleaning materials, are in fact carefully upcycled objects, standing in stark contrast to the Crivelli works.
-For instance, we see a discarded broom, but on close inspection, it is set with jewels and pearls.
-Paint spattered overall is actually embroidered with fine silken threads.
+In 2022, A Birmingham Ikon Gallery presented the first exhibition in the UK dedicated to the work of Crivelli.
+Shadows on the Sky exhibition highlighted the illusionism in Crivelli’s paintings but also included an installation by contemporary artist Susan Collis.
+What looked like discarded curatorial or cleaning materials, were in fact carefully upcycled objects, standing in stark contrast to the Crivelli works.
+For instance, we could see a discarded broom, but on close inspection, it was set with jewels and pearls.
+Paint spattered overall was actually embroidered with fine silken threads.

-This is a brave installation.
+This was a brave installation.
 I did see visitors either walking straight past, or assuming the gallery space had not been cleared properly.
-But it is very Crivelli – it has wit, it raises the humble everyday object to preciousness, and of course, involves mixed media.
+But it was very Crivelli – it had wit, it raised the humble everyday object to preciousness, and of course, involved mixed media.
 Collis celebrates expert, labor-intensive crafting techniques, overlaying them onto humble materials, inviting us to take a closer look.

 The First Surrealist?